 BE INSPIRED, GET MOTIVATED AND COME ALONG FOR THE RIDE

-Followtheboat is about providing inspiring content, to educate and entertain through our youtube sailing channel and social media platforms.
-We like to show you all aspects of living on a boat, warts and all, because it's not all beaches, bikinis and beer.
-We show you the reality of this lifestyle and at the same time help wannabe liveaboards to make that leap.
-We make videos, write books, contribute to magazines... and we keep it real.
+Followtheboat is about providing inspiring content, to educate and entertain through our blog, YouTube channel and social media platforms.
+We uncover all aspects of long term travel and living on a boat (because it's not all beaches, bikinis and Bellinis).
+We reveal the reality of this lifestyle while helping wannabe travellers make that leap.
+We make videos, write blogs, contribute to magazines, always keeping it real.

 Fifteen years of blogging